 Simply use Other-Invoices from your NeDi installation to generate an Invoice and submit to your purchasing department.
 The information for wiretransfer (IBAN/SWIFT or BIC code) can be found on the bottom of it.

-We accept the minimum payment made with Paypal, but prefer wiretransfer in general.
+We accept Paypal, but prefer wiretransfer in general.

 - You need to get in touch with us, if you want to integrate NeDi in a commercial product!